RealSign62/RealSign-Dataset/README.md

 - Matplotlib
 - opencv-python

-However, it is not limited to these libraries.
-You can use what suits best for your work.
+It is not, however, confined to these libraries.
+You can utilize whatever works best for you.

 ## Usage
-The dataset contains folders for training and testing respectively.
-To unload the dataset from these folders, the following python functions can be used.
+The dataset is divided into three main folders: training, testing, and validation.
+The following Python function can be used to unload the dataset from these directories.

-First, unload the training dataset in your workspace.
-We used Google Drive to mount the dataset.
+To begin, load the training dataset to your workspace.
+To mount the dataset, we utilized Google Drive.

 ```python
 # to mount the drive